Our research is editorially independent but we may earn a commission for purchases made through our links.

 There are some amazing islands off the coast of Georgia, including Cumberland Island, which spans about 17 miles of beach along the Atlantic Ocean.
 This is a great place to look for shells and sand dollars.
 You can only reach the island by ferry, and there is no bridge access for cars.
 This helps to control the crowds on the island and the wildlife thriving.
 Another perk of looking for shells here is that you may even find some shark teeth in the marshy areas on the west side of the island.

 Lots of shells wash up on the shores of South Africa, and the best place to see them is at Jeffreys Bay.
-This town is situated along the Eastern Cape and also has a shell museum with hundreds of shell species.
+This town is situated along the Eastern Cape and is home to the Jeffreys Bay Shell Museum, which features hundreds of shell species.
 Shell enthusiasts from around the world flock here to see this museum because it has one of the most expansive shells collections anywhere.
-Plan to visit in September to check out the local shell festival, which is an annual tradition at Jeffreys Bay.
 Winter is also a good time to hunt for shells, especially to find the Indo Pacific species and cowries.
 While you’re here, you can also spend time surfing the waves and eating delicious seafood.

 Maryland is best known for its crab, but Calvert Cliffs State Park in Maryland is also a great place to find shells.
 The cliffs here date back millions of years, and you can even find fossils and shark teeth on the beach.
 For shelling, keep an eye out for oyster, clam, and scallop shells.
 This is a very popular beach area that gets busy in the summertime.
 Visitors should know that the cliffs are prone to landslides, which is why hiking beneath them is not allowed.